Orenyi/Resume_ai/README.md

 ---

-### Built with ❤️ using React, Tailwind CSS, Supabase, and AI.
+### Built with ❤️ using React, Tailwind CSS and Supabase